RobolensBack

 Robots have none of this.

-You train a policy, run it on a robot, and it fails.
-So you SSH in, pull the logs, download the video, and scrub through camera footage trying to figure out what went wrong, one run at a time, hundreds of runs per week, with no patterns detected and no memory between sessions.
+A robot does something it shouldn't.
+So you SSH in, pull the logs, download the video, scrub through footage, and try to make sense of raw sensor streams, all to figure out what happened.
+One run at a time, hundreds of runs a week, with no patterns detected and no memory between sessions.
 Every session starts from scratch.

 This is the iteration loop for every robotics team on the planet, and it's slow.